Paraffin Fully Refined Wax

 We stock the versatile Fully refined paraffin wax.

-This wax a quality two/three pour wax in a solid slab form and will need to be blended with steric acid to get a white finish.
-This wax is colorless, tasteless, and odourless and this makes it fantastic for blending with Natural waxes and fragrance.
+This wax a quality two/three pour wax, supplied in a solid slab form and will need to be blended with steric acid to achieve a white finish.
+This wax is colourless, tasteless, and odourless and this makes it fantastic for blending with Natural waxes and fragrance.

 Learn all about the terms we use to for candle making – Learn the Lingo